inchmeal/inchmeal.github.io/app/_sicp/ch-2/ex-2.76.markdown

 Data directed style and Message passing style both are almost same and require equal amount of changes for new types or new operations.

-I think usage of message passing style is more elegant as compared to data directed style as we directly pass messages/invoke procedures as compared to data directed where we invoke another procedure(apply-generic) that internally invokes the correct procedure.